effieguenther/grandmas-kitchen/README.md

 ### TO DO

+frontend
 - print button not working on mobile?
+- add prompts to login when clicking the favorite/comment buttons

+backend
+- add email notifications when someone comments on a recipe
 - pdfs are not generating in the right format

-- add prompts to login when clicking the favorite/comment buttons
+can do later
 - animate success messages for edit/delete/post comments
-- search function execute on 'enter' key
-- add substitutions guide at the bottom of recipes page
+- add substitutions guide at the bottom of recipes page?
+- option to add pictures to comments? if so, have all pictures display near top of recipe
+- "random" recipe button
+- add option to comment as a guest??
 - add option to delete account
-- add email notifications when someone comments on a recipe?
-- add option to comment as a guest??
-- "random" recipe button
-- option to add pictures to comments? if so, have all pictures display near top of recipe